byui-cse/cse450-course/source/module-01/preparation-03.md

 ## Reading

-Them read the following sections of Chapter 3 of *Machine Learning and Predictive Data Analytics*:
+Read the following sections of Chapter 3 of *Machine Learning and Predictive Data Analytics*:

 * 3.5 - Advanced Data Exploration
 * 3.6 - Data Preparation